How to revive a Peace lily – A dying Peace lily indicates that you need to change your care regimen.

 Another great resource for helping revive a Peace Lily with root rot is our guide on how to save a dying Peace Lily.

 Droopy leaves may be an indicator that the peace lily needs repotting.
 When transplanting Spathiphyllum, treat the roots with Vitamin B1 to encourage healthy root development.

-Liquid Vitamin B1, or even powered versions, are readily available online and at local gardening centers.
+Liquid Vitamin B1 or powered versions are available online and at local gardening centers.

 But, If you can’t find Vitamin B1, use a starter fertilizer in its place.
 However, be cautious to avoid an excess application that may lead to burning or intoxication, particularly with nitrogen fertilizers.

-Most liquid nutrients specially made for blooming flowers should also contain Vitamin B1 and other crucial macronutrients and micronutrients that will help to revive the Peace Lily.
+Most liquid nutrients specially made for blooming flowers should also contain Vitamin B1 and other crucial macronutrients and micronutrients to help revive the Peace Lily.

 Our Peace Lily Plant Care Guide is another excellent source of info on how to handle reviving a Peace Lily.